agata-nowicka/To-do-list_js/README.md

 ### Status
 The basic version of the project is done.
-An improved verios could have a possibility of deleting a selected task, adding a deadline and sorting tasks by urgency.
+An improved verios could have a possibility of deleting selected tasks, adding a deadline and sorting tasks by urgency.